PoisotLab/ms_metaweb_transfer/manuscript.md

 noise is low; this is reflected in @fig:scree (left), where the scree plot shows no important drop, and in @fig:scree (right) where the proportion of variance explained increases smoothly at higher dimensions.
-For this reason, we default back to an arbitrary **TK: dimension/variance** threshold that explain 60% of the variance in the underlying data, corresponding to 12 dimensions.
+For this reason, we default back to an arbitrary **TK: dimension/variance/rank** threshold that explains 60% of the variance in the underlying data, corresponding to 12 dimensions.

 ![Left: representation of the screeplot of the eigenvalues from the t-SVD on the